SusuMoussa/NoteTaker/README.md

  Make a folder called notes
 Because all the files you create will go inside this folder.

-If there is a new issue please publish your isues's.
+If there is a new issue please publish your issues's.
-😄😄😄😄
+😄😄😄😄😊😊😊😊